Meet our team

-Tamsin helps us communicate what we do and why to our stakeholders and audiences.
-She provides strategic direction for all our communications and developed the brand and digital presence for the centre.
+Jenny helps communicate what we do and why to our stakeholders and audiences.
+She provides strategic direction for all our communications and looks for new ways to drive engagement with our work.

-Robyn synthesises and summarises relevant research and helps make it as accessible as possible to the cultural sector.
-Her current focus is an extensive review of research and practice relating to arts and health.
+John synthesises and summarises relevant research and helps make it as accessible as possible to the cultural sector.
+His current focus is an extensive review of research and practice relating everyday creativity and participation.

 John completed his PhD in 2020 which examined artist-led collectives through the lens of friendship to better understand the values art and locality.

 John is co-founder of artist-led collective The Retro Bar at the End of the Universe and has a curatorial background in both museums, galleries and in artist-led activity.
 His research interests include collectivism in art, the role of place in shaping artist-led activity and the intersections between cultural policy and visual arts ecologies.

 Amy helps us to communicate our work and reach new audiences.
 This includes promoting our research digests and events, creating and scheduling engaging content for our social channels and ensuring our resources and platforms can be accessed by as many people as possible.

 Amy has over 15 years’ experience working in communication roles in the arts, culture and non-profit sectors.
 She worked as part of the marketing team at the Royal Shakespeare Company before starting a freelance career in 2017.
 As a freelancer she has worked with a range of clients to deliver marketing campaigns, digital marketing consultancy, digital advertising, social media management, training and mentoring.